kwhite2/git/lessons.md

 # Cloning & Forking

 GitHub was built for sharing and collaborating on projects.
-A key advantage of the platform is that you can find lots of bits of software that do many different things--such as code for plugins for WordPress or Leaflet.
+A key advantage of the platform is that you can find lots of bits of software that do many different things—such as code for plugins for WordPress or Leaflet.
 Increasingly, you might find syllabi or open writing projects.
 If a project is public, you can save a copy of it to your local machine, work on it, save your admendations and share it on your own GitHub account.
 Like we've already mentioned, GitHub usefully helps track attribution along the way.

 Cloning and forking are the basic functions of this capability.
 Each are first explained below, and followed by an example and activity to further explain.

 ## Cloning

-**Cloning** a repository means making a copy of a repository on GitHub, to download and work on locally--on your local machine.
+**Cloning** a repository means making a copy of a repository on GitHub, to download and work on locally—on your local machine.
 By entering the following code into your terminal, you can clone any public directory on GitHub:

 ```console
 $ git clone <repository-url>